 - An ethno-psychological perspective on the problem.

-Here you can find more information about PACCT®
+You can find more information about PACCT® in this article.

 8 fact sheets: core topics concerning refugee mental health

 Solentra summarised the content of the educational and training courses in 8 fact sheets.
-These fact sheets are about the core topics relating to refugee mental health.
+These fact sheets are about the core topics relating to refugees’ mental health.

-These are the result of a collaboration between Solentra and a number of expert professionals in the field, like Geertrui Serneels, Koen Van Praet, Birsin Taspinar, Winny Ang and Stéphanie De Maesschalck.
+These are the result of a collaboration between Solentra and a number of expert professionals in the field, such as Geertrui Serneels, Koen Van Praet, Birsin Taspinar, Winny Ang and Stéphanie De Maesschalck.